-We continue to be vigilant to changes in accessibility standards, and implement changes in these as they became relevant to our operations.
+We continue to be vigilant to changes in accessibility standards, and will take steps to implement changes as they become relevant to our operations.

-Multi-Year Accessibility Plan (2019-2021)
+Multi-Year Accessibility Plan (2022-2024)

-Under the IASR, OPB must develop a multi-year accessibility plan to identify and address barriers to information and communication and employment for people with disabilities.
-Our first Multi-Year Accessibility Plan 2013-2015 was published December 18, 2012 and our 2016-2018 Plan was published on December 18, 2015.
-Our annual status reports are available on our opb.ca website.
+Under the IASR, OPB must develop a multi-year accessibility plan to identify and address barriers to service, information and communication, facilities and employment for people with disabilities.
+Our Multi-Year Accessibility Plans starting with the period 2013-2015 and our annual status reports on these are available on our opb.ca website.

-OPB is pleased to present its 2019-2021 Multi-Year Accessibility Plan.
+OPB is pleased to present its 2022-2024 Multi-Year Accessibility Plan.
 This Plan identifies the steps OPB will continue to take to meet its obligations under the AODA and ensure its goods, services, facilities and employment opportunities are accessible to all people of all abilities.